u3223833/MY-WEB-PROJECT/readme.md

 I used ChatGPT to help review and clean up my CSS code.
 It pointed out repeated sections and suggested how to consolidate rules and fix small typos.
 I also asked for guidance on animation timing and media query structure, which helped me make the site more polished.

-## Live Link

-You can view the live version of my project here:
-[INSERT YOUR LIVE LINK HERE]